Erbswurst (Pea Sausage)

 - Chop onion finely.

-- Fry both belly and fat cubes on low heat until gold, stirring often.
+- Fry pork belly/bacon and fat cubes on low heat until gold, stirring often.

 - Fry onion in a little fat or oil until gold.
 Don’t make it brown as it will taste bitter.

 - Heat up a pot on low fire and start adding pea flour stirring continuously.
 Add all spices, keep on stirring.

 - Add all meats, fat included, stir together and keep the mass warm otherwise it will harden.